 For the most part, match play rewards aggressive golfers.
 Risk-taking is acceptable because of point 1 from above.
 If your aggressive strategy blows up in your face, you can still recover and beat the opponent.
 Stroke play events reward steady, conservative golfers because the consequences for messing up a single hole impact you for the duration of the tournament.

 Going back, most of the big events you see on TV are stroke play events.
 The four biggest events in all of golf are collectively known as The Majors.
 These major tournaments attract the biggest names in golf and are considered the most prestigious tournaments in the sport, naturally they also generate the biggest online golf betting handle.
 The four tournaments that make up the Majors are:

-The Masters Tournament is one of the four major championships take part each year on the professional golf circuit.
-It is commonly referred to as just The Masters, or the US Masters outside of America.
+The Masters Tournament is one of the four major championships that take part each year on the professional golf circuit.
+It is commonly referred to as just The Masters or The US Masters outside of America.
 It is the first of the golf majors to be played each year, taking place in the first full week of April.
-As with other golf majors it regularly attracts the top golfers in the world, although the field does tend to be smaller than the others as entry to the event is by invitation only.
+As with other golf majors, it regularly attracts the top golfers in the world, although the field does tend to be smaller than the others as entry to the event is by invitation only.

 The Masters Tournament is the only major that is played at the same course every year – the other three all rotate through different locations.
 The Masters always played at the Augusta National Golf Club in Georgia.
 This golf course was opened in 1933 but has been altered many times since and is generally considered a testing course.